derobins/hdf5_profiling/h5dread_investigations/README.txt

    path/to/h5cc -o reader reader.c

+NOTE: It helps to build the HDF5 library with the memory sanity checks disabled and with the "using memchecker" option turned on (this disables the free lists).

+In the autotools, these options are --enable-using-memchecker and --disable-memory-alloc-sanity-check.
+I personally build in production mode with the debug level set to -Og (--enable-optimization=debug).

+You don't need to build with profiling turned on.
+Callgrind doesn't need it.

 To profile:

-   valgrind --tool=callgrind ./reader
+   valgrind --tool=callgrind --instr-atstart=no ./reader

 This will create a file with the name callgrind.out.####.
 Load that in kcachegrind to see the call graph.
+The --instr-atstart=no option ensures that we only profile the H5Dread() call.